stretch-98033/raspberrypi-scripts/README.md

 });
 ```

-This prevents the browser from using stale cached JSON.
+---

-### PHP endpoint does not work
+## PHP endpoint does not execute

-On Pi-hole v6 / `pihole-FTL`, PHP may not execute from the admin directory.
-A `.php` file may be served as plain text instead of executing.
+Pi-hole v6 may serve PHP source directly instead of executing it.

 Test example: